dotnet/docs/docs/core/porting/project-structure.md

 ## Create a Portable Class Library (PCL) to target .NET Core

-If existing projects contain complex build operations or properties in their \*.csproj, it may be easier to create a PCL.
+If existing projects contain complex build operations or properties in their `*.csproj` file, it may be easier to create a PCL.

 ![][example-pcl]